UPDATED 2/9/17. (And Hello to my friend in Zagreb!)

 Above: Key down, Antenna Tune in position 3 delivering power to the antenna.
 On this first trial I worked KF6GC in Atascadero CA, a 178 mile shot on 7050 Kc.
 Easy.
 My second contact was with K3SEW in Howard PA, 2350 miles again on 7050 Kc (using a dipole).
 Ron is always good for a cross-country radio check on 7050.
 Five to seven miles indeed.
 This set is easily capable of cross-continent comms on a fairly routine basis.

 Antennas provided: AT-1098/TRC-77, a set of 3 color-coded wires (white, purple, red) of length 57, 40 and 25 feet respectively, depending upon the frequency band in use (see table in manual).
-This slant wire is a quick, simple, compromise antenna, although not particularly good.
+This slant wire is a quick, simple, compromise antenna, although not particularly good for “long ranges”.

 Note that each of those 3 wires is shorter than one quarter wavelength at the lowest frequency in the range specified.
 This means they will all present a capacitive load to the radio with a fairly low resistive component.
 The simple output network was designed to drive this capacitive load to avoid large tuning excursions possible on either side of resonance – requiring an additional adjustable reactance.